 Moon Phases Postcard.
 Lunar Phases.
 Very popular &

-currently waxing or waning?
-Our handy lunar reference card graphically details
+is currently waxing or waning?
+Our handy lunar reference card graphically

-daily moon phases for the 2023 calendar year.
-A great magickal reference, the
+details daily moon phases for the 2024 calendar year.
+A great magickal

-moon phases reference card has a convenient 4" by 6" size and can
+reference, the moon phases reference card has a convenient 4" by 6"

 changing relative positions of the Earth, Moon and Sun.
 One half of the lunar